 Student definition (applies to regular full-time and part-time students)

-There are four requirements that must be met for a student to be included on the Census form as a regular student:
+A student must meet four requirements for you to include them in the Census form as a regular student*:

-- the student (whether full-time or part-time) must be formally enrolled at the school on Census day;
+- The student (whether full or part-time) must be formally enrolled at the school on Census day.

-- the student must have attended the school for at least 11 days for full-time students (or at least the minimum period for part-time students) between the first day of the school year and Census Day; and
+- The student must have attended the school for at least 11 days for full-time students (or at least the minimum period for part-time students) between the first day of the school year and Census Day.

-A student who has attended the school for less than 11 days for full-time students (or less than the minimum period for part-time students), however, can be included in the Census if the student's absence was for a reason that was beyond the control of:
+However, you can include a student who has attended the school for less than 11 days for full-time students (or less than the minimum period for part-time students) in the Census if the student's absence was for a reason that was beyond the control of:

-Some examples, expressed broadly, of reasons for absence that are beyond the control of the student's parent/guardian, or the student (if living independently) follow:
+Here are some broad examples of reasons a student may be absent that are beyond the control of the student's parent/guardian, or the student themselves (if they are living independently):

-- student is a competitor in an elite level sports competition.
+- student is competing in an elite-level sporting competition.

-While it is not possible to provide an exhaustive list of particularised examples to cover all contingencies in schools, see Appendix 2 for some more detailed instances applied to scenarios arising from time-to-time in schools.
+While it is not possible to provide an exhaustive list of examples to cover all contingencies, see Appendix 2 for some more detailed scenarios that sometimes arise in schools.

-Note: All enrolment, attendance and related documentation used in completing the Census form must be retained by the school/governing body for a period of five years from Census Day, and in a way that ensures the integrity and security of the data and documents.
+Note: All enrolment, attendance and related documentation that you use to complete the Census form must be retained by the school/governing body for a period of five years from Census Day, and in a way that ensures the integrity and security of the data and documents.

 Distance education students

-Students undertaking part of their course through a School of Distance Education (for example, undertaking a subject that is not available at their school or is available at the school only at the same time as another subject being studied) are not categorised as distance education students.
+Students doing only part of their course through a School of Distance Education are not categorised as distance education students.
+For example, they might be taking a subject through a School of Distance Education that is not available at their school or they might be taking a subject available at the school that clashes with another subject they are studying.

-The school administration must maintain robust management systems of enrolment, attendance, learning activity and teacher interaction with all students who are included in this Census form.
+The school administration must maintain robust management systems of enrolment, attendance, learning activity and teacher interaction with all students they include in this Census form.

 Resident in Queensland

-A student is deemed to reside in Queensland if the student’s home address is in Queensland.
-Home address refers to the residential address where the student lives with a parent or guardian, or on their own (if living independently).
+A student is deemed to be living or residing in Queensland if their home address is in Queensland.
+Home address refers to the residential address where the student lives with a parent or guardian, or on their own (if they are living independently).

-A student travelling interstate or overseas who continues to undertake a full service delivery course in distance education and fulfils all other required distance education criteria, can be included in the Census, if the home address remains in Queensland during the time of travel and there is no temporary or permanent relocation of the main residential address to another State or Country.
-This only applies to short term arrangements.
+You can still include a student travelling interstate or overseas who continues to undertake a full-service delivery course in distance education and fulfils all other required distance education criteria, as long as their home address remains in Queensland during the time of travel and they do not temporarily or permanently relocate to another state or country.
+This concession applies only to short-term arrangements.

-It is the responsibility of the school to keep evidence that Queensland continues to be the student’s main place of residence and that the interstate or overseas travels are a temporary arrangement.
-The evidence should make it obvious that the student is not resettling interstate or overseas, and that the travels are transient in nature.
+The school is responsible for keeping evidence confirming that the student’s main place of residence remains in Queensland and that any interstate or overseas travel is a temporary arrangement.
+The evidence should make it obvious that the student is not resettling interstate or overseas, and that any travel is transient.

 Evidence may include current copies of: